zack466/ZPCalc/README.md

  - `<` - returns 1 if a < b, where a and b are the top two stack elements, otherwise 0
  - `<=` - returns 1 if a <= b, where a and b are the top two stack elements, otherwise 0
  - `=` - returns 1 if a = b, where a and b are the top two stack elements, otherwise 0
+ - `approx` - returns 1 if the float of a is approximately equal to the float of b, where a and b are the top two stack elements, otherwise 0

 ### Constants (more to come)
  - `pi`, `e`, `phi`, `i`, `true`, `false`